MCFpy/mcf/docs/part_i.md

 ### General remarks

-The program offers two ways of conducting inference, which are discussed in more detail by [Lechner (2018)](https://arxiv.org/abs/1812.09487).
-The default is a weights-based inference procedure, which is particularly useful for gaining information on the precision of estimators that have a representation as weighted averages of the outcomes.
-The user can then select among different tuning parameters for weights-based inference.
-The second inference procedure simply estimates the variance of treatment effect estimates directly from the variance of weighted outcomes.
+The program offers three ways of conducting inference.
+The default is a weights-based inference procedure, which is particularly useful for gaining information on the precision of estimators that have a representation as weighted averages of the outcomes, see [Lechner (2018)](https://arxiv.org/abs/1812.09487).
+The [Technical Appendix](./techn_app.md#Technical Appendix) shows the tuning parameters for this method.
+The second inference procedure provided by the program simply estimates the variance of treatment effect estimates as the sum of the variance of weighted outcomes.
+Finally, a bootstrap algorithm can be applied to obtain inference.

 ### Methods

 One way for conducting inference for treatment effects is to estimate the variance of the treatment effect estimator based on a variance decomposition into the expectation of the conditional variance and the variance of the conditional expectation, given the weights.
 This variance decomposition takes heteroscedasticity in the weights into account.
 The conditional means $\mu_{Y \vert \hat{W}} (\hat{w}_i)$ and variances $\sigma^2_{Y \vert \hat{W}} (\hat{w}_i)$ are estimated non-parametrically, either by the Nadaraya-Watson kernel estimator (default) or by the *k-Nearest Neighbor* (*k-NN*) estimator.

-An alternative way to obtain inference is to compute the variance of a treatment effect estimator as the sum of the variances of the weighted outcomes in the respective treatment states.
+Another to obtain inference is to compute the variance of a treatment effect estimator as the sum of the variances of the weighted outcomes in the respective treatment states.
 A drawback of this inference method is that it implicitly assumes homoscedasticity in the weights for each treatment state.

+Alternatively, the standard bootstrap can be applied to compute standard errors.
+Our algorithm bootstraps the equally weighted weights $\hat{w}_i$ and then renormalizes $\hat{w}_i$.

 Note that because of the weighting representation, inference can also readily be used to account for clustering, which is a common feature in economics data.